john-itcsolutions/cheirrs/README.md

 `juju expose redis`

-Follow the instructions here:
-https://www.tensorflow.org/install/pip to install TensorFlow onto a machine of your choice.

-Choose your machine and `juju ssh <machine-number>`

-Follow the above instructions carefully inside this virtual machine.
-Passthrough is natively enabled to the Accelerator GPU.

 Note; you are user 'ubuntu' here, so if you need a new password, just

 `sudo passwd ubuntu`